FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Final Design Document.md

 ```
 To make things better, I'm going to make the AI take sharper turns if the angle is more than + or - 90 degrees.
 I feel like most of my time prototyping is going to be spend designing and tuning the AI system.
 But first, I need to finish up the movement.
 So far I have implemented the movement management for both the player controlled planes and the AI planes.

+> I think I need to add a max-bank angle factor to the plane resource.